13 Best Employee Onboarding Software Tools in 2026

 - Employee identity lifecycle management

-Employee Onboarding Benefit: HR actions automatically sync to identity management systems—when a hire is confirmed, account provisioning starts without manual IT intervention.
+Employee Onboarding Benefit: HR actions automatically sync to identity management systems.
+When a hire is confirmed, account provisioning starts without manual IT intervention.

 Drawbacks: Customization options are limited for complex workflows.
 Reporting capabilities can feel basic for data-heavy teams.